Organique0/ecommerce-udemy-1/README.md

 - Redux toolkit

 This project is meant more for learning that it is to create an app that just looks cool.
+The core e-commerce app was made really just as a base so that we have something to learn and test on.